nazim806/finance-app/README.md

 # finance-app

-React app using hooks (useState, useContext, useReducer) and the context API.
+React personal finance app using hooks (useState, useContext, useReducer) and the context API.